-Directed by one of the minds behind the animation in Quentin Tarantino’s Kill Bill, featuring actors Rinko Kikuchi (Pacific Rim) Tadanobu Asano (Thor) and a cameo by Hideaki Anno (Neon Genesis Evangelion), Funky Forest is a movie that does sci-fi and drama like nothing you’ve seen before.
+Funky Forest (2005) by Katsuhito Ishii tells the interweaving story about a group of teenagers during a visit by strange aliens.
+Directed by one of the minds behind the animation in Quentin Tarantino’s Kill Bill, featuring actors Rinko Kikuchi (Pacific Rim) Tadanobu Asano (Thor) and a cameo by Hideaki Anno (Neon Genesis Evangelion), Funky Forest is a movie that does funk like nothing you’ve seen before.
 Part sci-fi, part musical, Funk Forest is a Pulp Fiction-like tube of episodic commercial adventures with the technical specs of a self-flush toilet and the heart of a sweet potato.
 It is Uzumaki blended in a protein smoothie with Assassination Classroom while channeling surfing the galactic tv in Rick and Morty.
-A lab experiment of curiosities with random sprouts of story events will have you scratching your head in the best way possible.
-The movie is as close to a dream as it can get.
+A lab experiment of random curiosities of events will have you scratching your head in the best possible way.

 The movie is perfect for watching at the end of the day and anyone is welcome.